 As a comet get closer to the Sun, the ice in the comet heats up.
 Some of this ice turns into a gas.
 The gas (plus dust and some water) forms a cloud around the nucleus, called a coma.
 You can think of the coma as the comet’s atmosphere.
 The coma can be as large as a planet!

-The Sun's solar wind also pushes the coma into a large tail which stretches out from the comet.
-This is why this tail always points away from the Sun.
-The gas in the tail contains changed particles called ions.
-This is why this tail is sometimes called the 'ion tail'.
-Some comet's ion tails are over 1 million km long!
+Sunlight and super-fast particles from the Sun (solar wind) can push the coma into a large tail.
+This tail always points away from the Sun.
+The gas in the tail contains changed particles called ions, so this tail is sometimes called the ion tail.
+Some comet's ion tails are over a million kilometres long!